Conditions

 Dupuytren’s Fibrosis is a genetic condition where your fingers are pulled into your palm by thickening of the tissue under the skin.
 It is more common in men, people of northern European descent and onset is generally delayed until the 4th and 5th decade of life.

 A referral to a surgeon is required for treatment.
-Consequently, HULC has set up a pioneering ‘Dupuytren’s Clinic’, the first specialist clinic of its kind, together with eminent hand surgeon Mr Jeff Ecker.
+Consequently, HULC has set up a pioneering ‘Dupuytren’s Clinic’, the first clinic of its kind, together with eminent hand surgeon Mr Jeff Ecker.

-Our specially trained Dupuytren’s Fibrosis hand therapists run this specialist clinic to measure the hands every 6–12 months to detect progression or extension of the condition and intervene before there is major contracture.
+Our highly trained Dupuytren’s Fibrosis hand therapists run this clinic to measure the hands every 6–12 months to detect progression or extension of the condition and intervene before there is major contracture.
 This way, people can have simple minimal intervention to control the disorder and delay or avoid major complex surgery.

 HULC is active in researching the best surgical and post-operative treatment for this condition.